ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 <div style="margin-top:520px;"></div>

 #### Greater Flash Bomber
-Starting at 10th level, you double the amount of times you may use the Flash Bomber talent before a rest, and can use any explosive (not just in bomb form).
+Starting at 10th level, you can use the Flash Bomber talent a number of times equal to double your Intelligence modifier before a rest.

-You also gain the remote blueprint for free if you didn‘t already have it, and may employ it to trigger any number of your explosives normally, and can use it with a reaction.
+You also gain the remote blueprint for free if you didn’t already have it, and may employ it to trigger any number of your explosives normally, and can use it with a reaction.

 #### Explosive Resistance
 Starting at 14th level, you gain resistance to concussive, thunder, and